frankhezemans/Stan_Wald/README.md

 These Stan functions are, for the most part, direct translations of R code released with the `statmod` package (Giner & Smyth, 2016), specifically the file [`invgauss.R`](https://github.com/cran/statmod/blob/f85e32011346fb75d2b967cf2aff1f2e01a10ba8/R/invgauss.R).
 Any changes relative to the `statmod` code were made for enhanced readability and to comply with the Stan language syntax.

 The `statmod` implementation was chosen as the reference point as it has been shown to be highly accurate for an extremely wide range of parameter values, and it robustly handles edge cases of parameter values that would produce undefined or non-finite probabilities (Giner & Smyth, 2016).
-In particular, `statmod`'s implementations of the Wald LCDF and LCCDF are significantly more accurate than other R implementations, which suffer from numerical problems such as [arithmetic under- or overflow](https://en.wikipedia.org/wiki/Integer_overflow) and [catastrophic cancellation](https://en.wikipedia.org/wiki/Catastrophic_cancellation).
+In particular, `statmod`'s implementations of the Wald LCDF and LCCDF are significantly more accurate than other R implementations, which suffer from numerical problems such as [arithmetic under- or overflow](https://en.wikipedia.org/wiki/Integer_overflow) and [subtractive cancellation](https://en.wikipedia.org/wiki/Catastrophic_cancellation).

 ## Usage considerations